vendia/blog/pages/use-case-automatic-reconciliation.md

           **Supply chain**

           Gain a trusted and immutable source of truth.
-With Vendia supply chain partners ensure instantly accurate data is shared, with control to protect IP.
+Supply chain partners can ensure data is instantly accurate and shared with standards and control to protect IP.
         wrapTheColumnInACard: false
       - text: >-
           <img